-In addition to the ordinary travel business segment, our investment activities using the Group's surplus funds allocated under the approved investment cap are conducted by Travel Expert Asset Management Limited (專業旅運資產管理有限公司) ("Travel Expert Asset Management").
-During the year, the business recorded a fair value loss on financial assets/liabilities at fair value through profit or loss of HK\$1.3 million (2021: gain of HK\$642,000) due to stock market fluctuations.
+In addition to the ordinary travel business segment, our investment activities using the Group's surplus funds allocated under the approved investment cap are conducted by Travel Expert Asset Management Limited (專業旅運資產管理 有限公司) ("Travel Expert Asset Management").
+During the year, the business recorded a fair value gain on financial assets/liabilities at fair value through profit or loss of HK\$1.1 million (2022: loss of HK\$1.3 million).
 We will continue to closely monitor the market situation and make investment decisions prudently in order to help the Group to better utilize its surplus fund and contributed to its bottom line.